Screen Printing - The Complete Story

 Pop Go the Silkscreen Images

-Alongside Warhol major artists such as Roy Lichtenstein, Robert Rauschenberg, Jim Dine, Richard Hamilton, and the famous sister Mary Corita Kent, produced striking images combining words, letters, images from the newspaper, photographs, using the dots and pixels that were until then, part of the newspaper and advertising world, as a fresh idea of the new artistic marks.
+Alongside Warhol major artists such as Roy Lichtenstein, Robert Rauschenberg, Jim Dine, Richard Hamilton, and the famous sister Mary Corita Kent, produced striking images combining words, letters, images from the newspaper, photographs, using the dots and pixels that were until then, part of the newspaper and advertising world, as a fresh idea of the new artistic marks now possible due to the screen printing technique.

 The Technique of the Screen Printing Method